4 Best Coffee Makers with Direct Water Line Connection + 3 Plumbing kits

 If none of the following coffee makers seems like your cup of tea, consider purchasing a water line plumbing kit instead.
 These can connect with a wide range of coffee machines from several brands, greatly expanding your possibilities.
 We’ve added our three top picks to this list.

 Like most Keurigs, this machine brews a single cup of coffee at a time using K Cups, of which there are hundreds to choose from, including tea and hot cocoa as well as coffee.
-It delivers your drink in one of five different brew sizes, from 4 to 12 ounces.
-Moreover, via touchscreen, you can customize brew temperature and strength for each cup, ideal for a machine with multiple users with different tastes.
+From the touchscreen, you can select from one of five different brew sizes, from 4 to 12 ounces, and opt for Keurig’s “strong” brew setting if you like a bit more oomph.

-The K150P is certified by the National Sanitation Foundation (NSF), which uses extensive testing to ensure the coffee machine is rugged, sanitary, and fit for commercial application.
+The K-2500 is certified by the National Sanitation Foundation (NSF), which uses extensive testing to ensure the coffee machine is rugged, sanitary, and fit for commercial application.
 You can program it to turn on and off automatically and to enter an energy-saving mode.
-The drip tray is easily removable for quick clean-up.
+The drip tray is easily removable for quick clean-up, and to fit taller travel mugs.

 The Keurig K3500 is a large commercial machine that is perfectly suited to the busy office breakroom but would probably feel out of place in the average home.
 This coffee maker has one goal: to serve many people in rapid succession.
 And it has several smart innovations to make that possible.